Barclays Lifetime Mortgages

 Fixed or Roll-Up Interest – What’s the Difference?

-When exploring equity release, one of the most important decisions for customers is choosing between fixed and roll-up interest options.
+When exploring your options for lifetime mortgages, one of the most critical decisions for customers is choosing between fixed and roll-up interest options.
 Both interest types apply to a mortgage secured against your home, but they work in very different ways and can affect the long-term outcome for you and your loved ones.

-With a fixed interest plan, you can make monthly payments to cover the interest, helping to preserve more of the value of your home.
-This option offers flexibility for the borrower and their family, and is ideal if you want to manage the overall balance that will be repaid after the house is sold or you move into care.
-On the other hand, roll-up interest plans allow the interest to accumulate over time with no monthly payments, and everything is repaid at the end.
+With a fixed interest plan, you can make monthly payments to cover interest, helping preserve more of your home’s value.
+This option offers flexibility for the borrower and their family and is ideal if you want to manage the overall balance to be repaid after the house is sold or you move into care.
+On the other hand, roll-up interest plans allow interest to accrue over time with no monthly payments, and the balance is repaid at maturity.

-The right choice depends on your financial situation, your tax position, and whether preserving inheritance is important.
-An adviser will help you find the right terms and determine which type of solution works best for your goals.
-Every product is regulated and backed by a lender offering consumer protections, including No early repayment charges on many plans.
+The right choice depends on your financial situation, your tax position, and whether preserving inheritance is essential.
+An adviser will help you find the right terms and determine which solution best fits your goals.
+Every product is regulated and backed by a lender that offers consumer protections, including no early-repayment charges on many plans.

 To begin the process, your adviser will assess your needs, objectives, and entitlement to benefits before making a recommendation.
 You can also use a simple online calculator to estimate how much funds may be available based on the value of your home and your age — most plans are available to homeowners aged 55 or over.